-The first and last stop on our Winter Warmth expedition was Atlanta, and this post combines both visits.
+The first and second-to-last (Charlotte was last) stop on our Winter Warmth expedition was Atlanta, and this post combines both visits.
 Note that we visited during the pandemic, so prioritized outdoor experiences.
 And eating, we definitely prioritized eating.

 I probably shouldn’t post about Atlanta, because our camping situation is pretty exclusive.
 We are lucky enough to park the Airstream in our cousin’s driveway in the super sweet village of Oakhurst, just east of Atlanta, near downtown Decatur.
 The location is ideal, and the campground managers are top-notch.

 So while you probably can’t stay in our campground, if you happen to spend time in the area otherwise, maybe you’ll find our experiences useful!

 Our eating and drinking was mostly yeast-based: lots of bread and beer.

 We got donuts twice from Revolution Donuts around the corner.
 Their donuts are fantastic but the everything donut deserves a special shoutout.
 You read that right: an everything donut.
 It was SO GOOD!
 Savory and a little sweet, surprising and delightful.
 We also tried the vegan meatball sub donut, which was fun, but it was no everything donut.
 The regular donut-flavored donuts are also delicious.
 Revolution does gluten-free , but our gluten-free niece prefers the treats from Hell Yeah.)

 We ate lunch twice at Victory Sandwich.
 The sandwiches are on the smaller side and the cocktails (including slushies) are refreshing.
 May I recommend the Beeter and the popcorn of the day.